PureCypher/PureCypher/README.md

 # Hi all

-I recently got my degree from **Lancaster University**.
-I do some CTF's every so often when I am able too.
+I programme random stuff which sometimes make it onto my Github.
+I mainly programme in Python, I am able to programme in JavaScript, C++, C# but only very basically since I haven't programmed in them recently/ still learning the ways.

 # Hobbies
  - Robotics